 The Administrative Console communicates directly with the Client Manager service, which starts Client runs in the background and completely automates Client operations.
-You decide when and how often Client runs are initiated by using the service scheduling settings in the Administrative Console.
+Configure how often Client runs are initiated by using the service scheduling settings in the Administrative Console.
 You can also use command files (shell scripts in UNIX) to interact with the service and automate processes.
-For more information, see Chapter 8, Automating Client Operations with the Service.
+For more information, see the, Automating Client Operations with the Service section of this guide.